sunnywithcurlyhair/DS_Project_5/README.md

 ### Understanding BERT

 BERT stands for Bidirectional Encoder Representations from Transformers.
-Unlike GloVe which is a non contextual embedding, BERT it is a
+Unlike GloVe which is a non contextual embedding, BERT it is a contextualized word embe